riatelab/bertin/README.md

 - <b>strokeWidth</b>: stroke width (default: 0.5)
 - <b>fillOpacity</b>: fill opacity (default: 1)
 - <b>dorling</b>: a boolean (default:false)
-- <b>interation</b> an integer ti define the number of iteration for the Dorling method (default 200)
+- <b>interation</b> an integer to define the number of iteration for the Dorling method (default 200)
 - <b>tooltip</b> an array of 3 values defing what to display within the tooltip.
 The two first values indicates the name of a field in the properties. the third value is a string to indicates the unit (default:"")

 Parameters of the legend